atviriduomenys/spinta/docs/manual/migrations.rst

   spinta freeze country

-After freezing model YAML file is updated an now looks like this:
+After freezing, YAML file is updated and now looks like this:

 .. code-block:: yaml